 Opportunity What commercial opportunity is there in the marketplace?
 This particular issue should automatically emerge from addressing the other, above issues.
 In combination, by understanding the deeper meaning of what consumers are trying to achieve, when they are trying to achieve them, learning what alternatives they can turn to, and assessing how those alternatives can be improved upon, the opportunity within the marketplace should become much clearer.

-An obvious advantage of using the framework to develop a product is it enables the Product Manager and development team to understand what the consumer actually wants.
+An obvious advantage of using the Jobs-to-be-done-framework to develop a product is it enables the Product Manager and development team to understand what the consumer actually wants.
 What this really translates into is a business can focus on solving problems that the consumer has rather than building features that ultimately have no demand.

 Asking the consumer what they want from a product is a logical and tried-and-trusted way in which to harvest data on how to develop the product.
 However, this method assumes that consumers know what they want and are able to competently communicate it back to the business.
 This is not necessarily the case.